wayneIBM/vpc-on-classic/errors.md

 **Message**: The generation query parameter must be set to 1.

 For versions on and after 5/31/2019, the `generation` query parameter must be set to 1 to allow VPC on Classic API requests.

+How to set the generation parameter

+In the CLI:
+`ibmcloud is target --gen 1`

+In the API:
+`curl -X GET "$rias_endpoint/v1/regions?version=$version&generation=1" -H "Authorization: $iam_token"`

 ## invalid_id_format
 **Message**: Bad ID format.
 Ensure format is correct.